capacitor-community/background-geolocation/README.md

         // The minimum number of metres between subsequent locations.
 Defaults
         // to 0.
         distanceFilter: 50

+        // On Android, the plugin shows a notification which allows it to
+        // continue receiving location updates in the background.
+If this option
+        // is undefined, the notification is not delivered and hence background
+        // location updates are not guaranteed.
+(Android only)
+        backgroundMessage: "Cancel to prevent battery drain.",

+        // The title for the notification.
+Defaults to "Using your location".
+(Android only)
+        backgroundTitle: "Tracking You.",

+		// The icon to be used for the notification.
+Defaults to '@mipmap/ic_launcher'.
+        // Notification icons should be a white image on a transparent background (Android only)
+		iconName: "@drawable/notification_icon",

+		// The type of graphic to use for the notification.
+Defaults to 'mipmap' (Android only)
+		iconType: "drawable",

+        // Sets whether sounds and vibrations should be disabled for the notifications.
+        // Once set changing these values without changing the notificationChannel
+        // below will NOT lead to changed behavior.
+Defaults to true (Android only)
+        silentNotifications: false,

+        // Name of the notification channel.
+It shows for for the end user
+        // in the notifications list for your app.
+The silentNotifcation setting
+        // above is stored per notification channel.
+Defaults to 'Location Updates'  (Android only)
+        notificationChannelName: 'Location Updates'
     },
     function callback(location, error) {
         if (error) {